 An epitaph on a grave stone I came across read “Always Cheerful”.
 More like “Completely deluded” I thought to myself.

 I don’t think it is normal to be always happy, as if we were always happy, how would we know we were happy?
-Happiness must be relative to how we were feeling at an earlier time and as children do we recognise what we are happy or do we latter realise how happy we were?
+Happiness must be relative to how we were feeling at an earlier time.
+As children do we recognise that we are happy or do we later realise how happy we were?
 If our football team always won, how boring would that be?
-Aren’t we happier when our team unexpectedly beat a much better side, or we are about to achieve something every one said was impossible?
+Aren’t we happier when our team unexpectedly beats a much better side, or we are about to achieve something every one said was impossible?

-To experience happiness you have to experience sadness, and humans are at every moment in their lives on continuum's spanning from very sad through to very happy .
+To experience happiness you have to experience sadness, and humans, at every moment of their lives, are on a continuum spanning from very sad through to very happy .
 Being sad all the time is not healthy.
 Being happy all the time ie deluded, is just madness.
+Being in the middle is normal and nothing to worry about.

 Social Happiness

-Being social animals, all of the above forms of happiness are magnified by sharing with other people, and the more the merrier.
-Having lot of friends, who act and think like you means we have status, a support network and hence an easier life.
+Being social animals, we crave social acceptance and adulation.
+All of the above forms of happiness are magnified by sharing with other people, and the more the merrier.
+Having lots of friends, who act and think like you, means we have status, a support network and hence an easier life.
 The opposite, ie enemies, people telling you re wrong, and being a loner means you cannot achieve the happiness of innocence, parenthood or achievement.
 You can achieve the happiness of delusion, but it would be a false happiness, such as the happiness of a religious hermit, who thinks he only needs Gods love to be happy.

 The happiness of a worthwhile, recognised achievement